-If you sell services on your own, a traditional persona is useful, but incomplete.
-It helps you understand users.
-It usually does not tell you whether a prospect is a strong fit once money, approvals, and delivery risk enter the picture.
+If you sell services on your own, a traditional persona helps you understand users, but it may be incomplete.
+It may not tell you whether a prospect is a strong fit once money, approvals, and delivery risk enter the picture.

 Keep the classic persona for product and UX decisions.
-It still does an important job: helping you understand what customers want, need, and respond to.
+It still does important work by helping you understand what customers want, need, and respond to.
 The trouble starts when that same document becomes your only filter before a proposal.
-A user-focused profile is built for user understanding, not pre-engagement risk screening.
+A user-focused profile is built for understanding, not for pre-engagement risk screening.

 |---|---|---|